Tarot Ten Water, Ten Cups

 Perpetual Success means having the courage to follow our desire for the sake of following it, unimpeded by our own material obsessions or the restrictions of society’s expectations that we may live within.

-With the third and final decan of astrological sign Pisces, we are at the conclusion of a cycle because since Pisces is the final sign of the zodiac.
+With the third and final decan of astrological sign Pisces, we are at the conclusion of a cycle because Pisces is the final sign of the zodiac.

 A completed cycle is the Mother of the following cycle emphasized in this card through the influence of it’s Malkuth ten character.